mtpan/LASO/README.md

 ### PSQI (Pittusburgh Sleep Quality Index)

 ### CTQ (childhood trauma)

 ### NSSE (the National Survey of Student Engagement)

+11 questions in total.
+Answers are on 5-point scale, never, hardly ever, sometimes, most o the time, and all of the time.

+Examples:
+1. I feel overwhelmed by my school work.
+4. I have trouble sleeping because I worry about my school work.
+10. I worry about what the future holds.

 ## Notes